NannyML/nannyml/docs/examples/california_housing.rst

 +----+--------------+--------------------+--------+

 It looks like there is a lot of drift in this dataset.
 Since we have 12 chunks in the analysis period, top 4 features drifted in all analyzed chunks.
-Let’s look at the magnitude of this drift by looking at the KS distance statistics.
+Let's look at the magnitude of this drift by looking at the KS distance statistics.

 .. code:: python